brianbuccola/mcgill-website/index.markdown

 On the semantics/pragmatics side, I have worked on ignorance inferences associated with superlative quantifiers like "at least *m*" and "at most *n*".
-On the phonology side, I have worked on the formal expressive difference between Optimality Theory and ordered rewrite rules.
+On the phonology side, I have worked on the difference in generative capacity between Optimality Theory and ordered rewrite rules.

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional